 This article contains affiliate links

-Knowing how to seed a garden lawn can not only save you money it can create a better lawn.
+Knowing how to seed garden grass can not only save you money it can create a better quality lawn.

-Laying turf is by far the most popular option as it creates an instant impact, establishing quickly.
-However if you seed your lawn properly it can result in a much better quality lawn with a dense texture .
+Laying turf is by far the most popular option of lawn establishment as it creates an instant impact, establishing quickly.
+However, if you seed your lawn properly it can result in a much better quality lawn with a dense texture .

 This can be achieved by ensuring a dense sowing which can lead to a finer lawn.